 If you’ve read any of my previous travel posts, you’ll have gathered that Pete and I aren’t exactly backpacking types.
-I went camping once after my GCSEs, where I ate only Dairy Lea triangles and vodka for a week and lost my virginity in a damp tent.
+I went camping once after my GCSEs, where I ate only Dairy Lea triangles and vodka for a week and snogged unsuitable boys in damp tents.
 That was quite enough camping for a lifetime, thanks.
 So when picking a destination for Pete’s 35th birthday, what possessed me to book a yurt in the wilderness, with no electricity and a compost toilet?

 Well, a yurt isn’t exactly a tent, and this yurt was so much more than your standard ‘glamping’ tee pee… I found Big Sky Retreat via Canopy and Stars, a fantastic website for those in search of quirky countryside getaways.
 Among the tree-houses and converted donkey carts, hobbitesque Big Sky stood jumped out, a tiny wooden cabin perched on the hills between Dartmoor and Exmoor.
 Accessible only by a local train, cab, and then a hike down an overgrown grassy path, it reveals itself to you as you round the corner, a tiny haven nestled next to its own pond, with insane 180 degree views across the south Devon farmland.
 There’s even a swing made out of an old trampoline where you can lie in tandem and star gaze, or sway back and forth watching the resident buzzard hover over the hills in front.